foxwallet/hc.foxwallet.com/docs/100-developer/provider/qtum-provider.md

 ## EVM Style Provider

-**FoxWallet uses the same protocol as [Qnekt](https://github.com/qtumproject/metamask-extension), and Qtum network is only supported in FoxWallet mobile app, Chrome plugin is not yet supported**
+**FoxWallet employs the same protocol as [Qnekt](https://github.com/qtumproject/metamask-extension).
+Currently, Qtum network is only supported in the FoxWallet mobile app, with Chrome extension support coming soon.**

 ### getProvider